while-true-do/ansible-role-sys_firewalld/README.md

 wtd_sys_firewalld_conf: []
 # You can specify the rules as shown below.
 # State and zone are defaulting and you don't need to define them.
+# - State can be enabled|disabled
+# - Zone is depending on the zones defined for your system
 #
 # - service: httpd
 #   state: enabled  (defaults to enabled)